JvanKatwijk/qt-dab/README.md

     are part of the source distribution.
   * EPG: when configured, the EPG decoding will generate so called EHB files.
   * Journaline (an untested Journaline implementation is part of the sources).
-  * ip output: when configured the ip data - if selected - is sent to a specificies ip address (default: 127.0.0.1:8888).
+  * ip output: when configured the ip data - if selected - is sent to a specificied ip address (default: 127.0.0.1:8888).
   * Other bands than used for terrestrial broadcasting in Europe (like DAB over cable)

 ------------------------------------------------------------------